molenathyhoangxuannguyen/Math-Quiz-on-Cars/README.md

 # Car
-This is a moving car drawn by Turtle
+This is a math-problem related to distance calculation.
+Using turtle module, and all related.